 Figuring out how to live this out in community can sometimes be complex and difficult beyond our capacities.
 Nonetheless, with God's grace - and forgiveness - we are called to reflect God's mercy AND God's honour AND God's righteousness.

-Historical background information in this post is drawn primarily from Social-Science Commentary on the Synoptic Gospels, see link below, pages 94-96.
+Historical background information in this post is drawn primarily from Social-Science Commentary on the Synoptic Gospels, see below, pages 94-96.

 Matthew 18:21-35 (NRSV)

 21 Then Peter came and said to him, "Lord, if another member of the church sins against me, how often should I forgive?
 As many as seven times?"
 22 Jesus said to him, "Not seven times, but, I tell you, seventy-seven times.